RowanAllan11/AMRsplitter/README.md

 # About:
-I built this snakemake pipeline to benchmark the plasmid contig predictor tool GplasCC and assess its AMR gene localisation capabilities on short read data.
+We built this snakemake pipeline to benchmark the plasmid contig predictor tool GplasCC and assess its AMR gene localisation capabilities on short read data.

 The steps include:
 - Quality checking the reads using "fastQC".